-Decembe r 31,

-(in thousands) 2020 2019

-Conversion of outstanding shares of convertible preferred stock 16,079,230 7,334,518
+Decemb per 31, 2021 2020 Conversion of outstanding shares of convertible preferred stock 16,079,230 Options outstanding under incentive award plans 3,577,485 2,466,670 Shares available for future grant under incentive award plans 1,138,622 17,556 Shares available for future grant under employee stock purchase plans 240,000 - Total shares reserved 4,956,107 18,563,456

-LAV Options issued and outstanding 984,306

-Options outstanding under the 2017 stock plan 2,466,670 478,135

-Shares available for future grant under the 2017 stock plan 17,556 503,741

-Total shares reserved 18,563,456 9,300,700

 Each share of common stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
 Common stockholders are entitled to receive dividends, if any, as may be declared by the Company's board of directors, subject to the preferential dividend rights of the convertible preferred stock.
-Through December 31, 2020, no cash dividends have been declared or paid by the Company.
+Through December 31, 2021, no cash dividends have been declared or paid by the Company.